manuraj17/pbin.rb/README.md

 `server.log` for the application server logs.

+Create pastes from the command line using
+`curl -d "p=makandra" -X POST http://localhost:8080/`

+The paste slug will be returned as response

+Query the pastes with slug in the format `http://<address>/<slug>`

 ## Pastes

 The pastes are stored inside a folder called `store`.
 The application creates